Injustice 2: Plot

 Cyborg, Catwoman, and Harley go to the Batcave to free Brother Eye from Brainiac's control and defeat Society members sent to stop them.
 Meanwhile, Wonder Woman and Supergirl fight the remaining Society members in New Metropolis; when the former almost kills Cheetah, Harley interferes, causing Wonder Woman to attack her.
 Supergirl goes to the Fortress of Solitude to confront Superman over the incident, and learns of his tyranny.
 As Brainiac prepares to destroy Earth after collecting enough cities, the Insurgency and the Regime attack his ship, but fail to get through its shields, and seemingly lose Superman.
-The group decides to weaken the shields by using Aquaman's trident as a conduit for the magic of the Rock of Eternity, which Aquaman and Black Adam go retrieve.
+The group decides to weaken the shields by using Aquaman's trident as a conduit for the magic of the Rock of Eternity, which Black Adam and Aquaman proceed to retrieve.
 They are followed by Grodd, who has brainwashed Black Canary, Green Arrow, and Blue Beetle, but they defeat them, and Aquaman executes Grodd.

-Aquaman and Black Adam weaken Brainiac's shields enough for Batman and Supergirl to board his ship.
+Black Adam and Aquaman weaken Brainiac's shields enough for Batman and Supergirl to board his ship.
 They are captured, but a still-living Superman rescues them and helps Batman defeat the brainwashed Firestorm and Swamp Thing.
 Doctor Fate, ordered by the Lords of Order to help Brainiac, fights them, but he is defeated and freed from the Lords' control before Brainiac kills him.
 After defeating Brainiac, Superman takes control of the ship to restore the stolen cities, but inadvertently destroys New Metropolis and Coast City.
-As the others join them, they become divided over Brainiac's fate: the Insurgency and Supergirl want him alive so they can learn how to restore the cities, while the Regime and Aquaman want him dead for his crimes.
+As the others join them, they become divided over Brainiac's fate: Batman, the Flash, Green Lantern, and Supergirl want to keep him alive so they can learn how to restore the cities, while Superman, Wonder Woman, Black Adam, and Aquaman want him executed for his crimes.
 The tension between them escalates into a fight, prompting the player to choose whether to fight as Superman or Batman.
+Both sides proceed to fight each other until Batman and Superman are the last ones standing.
+The two reminisce a final time before engaging in a final fight.

-Depending on the outcome of the battle, the story ends in one of the following:
+The game features two endings depending on the outcome of the final fight: